3 Nights in Berlin

 Day 8 - Traveling to Vienna by Private Car

-Today you'll be picked up from your accommodation in Cesky Krumlov and driven to Vienna.
-The departure time is up to you.
-The van will pick you up at your Cesky Krumlov accommodation and bring you to your centrally located Vienna accommodation.
-For a small additional fee, you might want to consider a couple stops along the way, perhaps the youthful city of Linz or Wachau Valley, a renowned Austrian wine region.
-The vehicle used for your transfer will be a standard sedan, station wagon or minivan.
+Today you'll be picked up from your accommodations in Cesky Krumlov and be driven to Vienna.
+The departure time is up to you, however, please note that the Cesky Krumlov historical center is a car-free zone between 10 AM and 3 PM, therefore we recommend leaving outside this period.
+The direct transfer takes about 3 hours.
+For a small additional fee, you might want to consider a couple stops along the way, perhaps Wachau Valley, a renowned Austrian wine region.
+The vehicle used for your transfer will be a standard sedan, station wagon, or minivan.
 We can arrange for an upgrade to a more luxurious class of vehicle for an extra fee.

 2 Nights in Vienna